 On the weekends I like to take a bit of time to do some meal prepping for lunches during week.
 This curry chicken salad is one of our favorites.
-If I plan to have this during the week I will typically make it for lunch on Sunday then pack up the leftovers with some veggies and maybe some gluten-free crackers.
+If I plan to have this during the week I will typically make it for lunch on Sunday then pack up the leftovers with some veggies and gluten-free crackers.

 The best part is you can get creative with how you prepare it so it never gets boring.
 Pile it up over a bed of lettuce, scoop it with cucumbers, peppers or crackers, stuff it into some gluten-free (or not) pita, or maybe wrap it up in a crisp lettuce wrap.
 The possibilities are endless!